helius-labs/helius-sdk/README.md

 To read more about the easiest way to mint cNFTs on Solana, see [our docs](https://docs.helius.dev/compression-and-das-api/mint-api).

 To mint a compressed NFT, simply call the `mintCompressedNft` method and pass in your NFT data.
+[This](https://xray.helius.xyz/token/UJA7Dguu6VeG3W73AyaDYQiPR9Jw9vx3XXi6CYrN224?network=mainnet) is what the mint will look like in the explorer.

 ```ts
 import { Helius } from "helius-sdk";